Phases of clinical research

 The phases of clinical research are the stages in which scientists conduct experiments with a health intervention to obtain sufficient evidence for a process considered effective as a medical treatment.
 For drug development, the clinical phases start with testing for drug safety in a few human subjects, then expand to many study participants (potentially tens of thousands) to determine if the treatment is effective.
 Clinical research is conducted on drug candidates, vaccine candidates, new medical devices, and new diagnostic assays.

-Summary
+Description

 Clinical trials testing potential medical products are commonly classified into four phases.
 The drug development process will normally proceed through all four phases over many years.
+When expressed specifically, a clinical trial phase is capitalized both in name and Roman numeral, such as "Phase I" clinical trial.

 If the drug successfully passes through Phases I, II, and III, it will usually be approved by the national regulatory authority for use in the general population.
 Phase IV trials are 'post-marketing' or 'surveillance' studies conducted to monitor safety over several years.